jeremy-cc/solarch-assoc/README.md

     1. server that supplied zone data
     2. administrator contact details
 3. An  A Record translates a domain name to an ip address.
 This means you cannot route to a ELB via Route53 A record as ELBs do not have ipv4 or ipv6 addresses, just an amazon DNS entry.
-You need to use an A or AAAA ALIAS record to route to an ELB's public DNS name.
+3. an Alias(AWS specific) record can be used to map to
+    1. an ELB's public dns hostname
+    2. a Cloudfront distribution
+    3. an S3 bucket that has been configured as a public website
+    4. an Elastic beanstalk environment.
+    Basically an Alias maps Route53 to other AWS web-enabled services.

+    AWS Alias records are specific to AWS and are not a DNS standard.
+ALIAS records can map to zone apexes, and map these most commonly to ELBs.
+ALIAS records update transparently when for e.g. a backing ELB changes internal dns name; this change is completely opaque to the outside world.
-4. TTL - cache length of DNS entry on server or resolving client.
-Defaults in most places to 2 days.
+5. TTL - cache length of DNS entry on server or resolving client.
+No defaults per service
-5. CNAME - can resolve one domain name to another.
+6. CNAME - can resolve one domain name to another.
 CNAME cannot map to the zone apex e.g google.com.
 CNAME could map www.google.com
-6. ALIAS records are specific to AWS and are not a DNS standard.
-ALIAS records can map to zone apexes, and map these most commonly to ELBs.
-ALIAS records update transparently when for e.g. a backing ELB changes internal dns name; this change is completely opaque to the outside world.
-7. Routing policies for ALIAS records:
+7. Routing policies for AWS Alias records:
     1. Simple (default) - most commonly used for single resource (e.g. single webserver)
     2. Weighted
         1. permit routing of traffic by weight e.g 80% to one region and 20% to another region.
 Could also be used for A/B